· · · · ·

 3. Gratitude changes the way we view the world.

 Everyday life offers unlimited opportunities to be grateful.
-These opportunities are around us all the time.
-It is easy to take for granted these things and allow them to go by unnoticed.
+These opportunities are around us all the time, and it is easy to take them for granted and allow them to pass us by unnoticed.

-Think about some of our extra ordinary miracles we experience moment by moment throughout our day…
+Think about some of the extraordinary miracles we experience moment by moment throughout our day… They are countless!

 Conclusion: